Intake and Eligibility

 Support Coordination/ Case Management

-Individuals residing in the blue counties, regardless of their relationship to Medicaid System will receive support coordination services.
+Individuals with active Medicaid are eligible for support coordination in all counties.
+Some counties have agreed to serve individuals who do not have Medicaid and individuals who reside in those counties may also receive support coordination.
 Support Coordination means that the Division itself or a contracted Targeted Case Management provider will work with the individual/ responsible party to identify specific needs and goals and a plan will be developed to access any and all available resources to meet those goals.
 This can be as simple as a yearly face to face meeting, school advocacy or direction on accessing other services within the community.
 It can also be as involved as accessing funded services offered by the Division through various funding sources.

 Purchased Services